shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-setup.md

 ---------------------------

-# Next

-You can now move ahead to the instructions of the first tutorial step by clicking on the "Next" button below on the right.

 {% hint style="info" %}
 [**Join us on Discord**](https://figment.io/devchat), if you encounter any issues with the tutorial or have any questions!
 {% endhint %}